-Our 6th annual 3Ec Spring Conference will be held at the Jan Phillips Learning Center—a unique experiential learning space on The College School's LaBarque campus.
+Our 6th annual 3Ec Spring Conference will be held at the Jan Phillips Learning Center—a unique experiential learning space on The College School's LaBarque campus in Pacific, MO.

 The College Schools 28 acre LaBarque campus is home to The Jan Phillips Learning Center.
 It is designed to connect people with nature and advocate for a sustainability ethic for our region.
 This 6,550 square foot complex, completed in December 2016, promotes The College School’s long held values of conservation and sustainability and serves as a regional headquarters for sustainable conversations, learning and inspiration.